dojo/grunt-dojo2/README.md

 ##### Environment Variables

 Running `grunt typedoc` (part of `grunt doc`) will only generate APIs using typedoc.
-In order automatically commit or publish API documentation the `DEPLOY_DOCS` environment variable must be set to either `publish` or `commit`.
+In order to automatically commit or publish API documentation the `DEPLOY_DOCS` environment variable must be set to either `publish` or `commit`.
 Environment variables are used so they may be turned on/off using travis-ci settings and to support forks that may want to use the travis build, but do not want to automatically publish documentation.

 ##### Prerequisites